joelcoxokc/slush-y/__README.md

 ## Application Generator

-The application generator will provide you with a rich and well structure starting template to build your next team project.
-The application is a Full Stack application with node & express server, and a modularly architected client.

-In order To create your MEAN application, navigate to a new project folder, and then use *slush y* to generate your application:
+The application generator will help you create a fresh copy of a MEAN.JS application in your working folder.
+To create your MEAN application, navigate to a new project folder, and then use *slush y* to generate your application:

 ```
 $ slush y